igsr/gca_1000genomes_website/_searchable/data.md

 ## Amazon Web Services

 The alignment files for the 1000 Genomes Pilot Porject are available as a [public data set](http://aws.amazon.com/publicdatasets/) via Amazon Web Services (AWS).
 Further information can be found on 1000 Genomes [public data set page](http://aws.amazon.com/datasets/4383) or directly on [http://s3.amazonaws.com/1000genomes](http://s3.amazonaws.com/1000genomes).

-# Data release policy

-As a community resource project, the 1000 Genomes Project publicly releases data on a regular basis.
-The sequencing centers release the raw reads to the SRA.
-The Data Processing Group, Analysis Group, and DCC release alignments, re-calibrated error rates, and SNP calls on individual samples.
-Data that passed quality filters are the most visible, but data that did not pass quality filters are also available.
-When the Structural Variation Group has developed its methods, the structural variant calls on individual samples will be released.
-Eventually the Project will release haplotypes and imputed variant calls.
-Data formats and analysis software developed by the Project are also made publicly available.

-# Sample Availability

-All the samples studied by the 1000 Genomes Project are or will be available as DNA and cell lines to scientific investigators for research projects.
-Many of the samples are currently available from the non-profit [Coriell Institute for Medical Research](http://ccr.coriell.org/sections/Collections/NHGRI/hapmap.aspx?PgId=266&coll=GM).
-Cell lines and DNA from additional populations will become available through 2011.